Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

-On Thursday, Spencer Torkelson (.381 on-base percentage in past 10 games, 72 points above season-long percentage) and the Detroit Tigers face the Cleveland Guardians, whose starting pitcher will be Xzavion Curry.
-First pitch is at 7:15 PM ET.
+On Friday, Spencer Torkelson (hitting .297 in his past 10 games) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 4:10 PM ET.

-In his last game, he smacked two homers in his most recent game (going 2-for-5) against the Twins.
+In his most recent game, he hit two homers in his last appearance (going 2-for-5) against the Twins.

 Spencer Torkelson Game Info & Props vs. the Guardians